 Acromegaly is the result of excessive growth hormone production in skeletally mature patients, most commonly from a pituitary adenoma.
-The same excess in growth hormone in individuals whose epiphyses have not fused will result in gigantism (excessively tall stature).
+The same excess of growth hormone in individuals whose epiphyses have not fused will result in gigantism (excessively tall stature).

 Clinical presentation is often with a variety of relatively non-specific symptoms or medical problems.
 These include:

-- headache described more often as "head pain" (due to dural tension)
+- headache, described more often as "head pain" (due to dural tension)